eliblaney/eliblaney/README.md

 https://eliblaney.com

-I am a senior at Creighton University and a full stack developer.
+I am a medical student at Creighton University and a full stack developer.

 Check out my website and repositories, and don't hesitate to [reach out](mailto:eliblaney@gmail.com)!